-In May 2023, updates were approved to both the water quality and water quantity sections of the Groundwater Management Plan.
-The only change to the Water Quality section: Phase III trigger will be lowered to 10.1 parts per million (ppm) nitrate.
-The Plan became effective on July 1, 2023.
-Staff is updating the Rules & Regulations and the Board will consider action on the proposed changes when finalized.
-The phase triggers are:
+In May 2023, Olsson developed and the Board approved updates to the Groundwater Management Plan, costing \$102,000, which addressed both the water quality and water quantity sections.
+The only change to the Water Quality section was the Phase III trigger for nitrate levels was lowered to 10.1 parts per million (ppm).
+The updated Plan became effective on July 1, 2023.
+The Rules & Regulations are currently being updated.